-This policy sets out the requirements for schools implementing work experience placements for secondary school students.
+This policy sets out the requirements for schools in planning for and implementing work experience placements for secondary school students.

 - Work experience is the short-term placement of secondary school students with employers.